Steve Mann (inventor): Early life and education

+Mann holds a PhD in Media Arts and Sciences (1997) from the Massachusetts Institute of Technology (MIT) and a B.Sc., B.Eng. and M.Eng. from McMaster University in 1987, 1989 and 1992, respectively.

 Career

 Mann is a tenured full professor at the Department of Electrical and Computer Engineering, with cross-appointments to the Faculty of Arts and Sciences and Faculty of Forestry at the University of Toronto, and is a Professional Engineer licensed through Professional Engineers Ontario.

 Ideas and inventions

 Many of Mann's inventions pertain to the field of computational photography.